blabla1337/skf-flask/skf/markdown/code_examples/java/12-code_example--file_upload--.md

         // Create path components to save the file
         // The location of stored files should always be outside of your root

+        // the destination path used to store the file gotten from the POST parameter

         final String path = request.getParameter("destination");
      	final File f = new File(path);
         final Part filePart = request.getPart("file");